Hiroshima University Syllabus

 /Class Outline

-This course will teach the skills of academic research and academic writing.
+This course will teach you the skills of academic research and academic writing.
 It will focus more heavily on one or the other in alternate years.
-You can therefore choose to take the course in the year that meets their more specific needs.
+You can therefore choose to take the course in the year that meets your more specific needs.
 You are also welcome to take the course twice to gain a full coverage of both topics, but credit will only be awarded once.

-HOUR 1: FORMULATING RESEARCH PROBLEMS
+HOUR 1: INTRODUCTION TO RESEARCH

 Research questions, problems, objectives, and the differences and importance of each